-My unique career today has me providing advice and guidance on the future to organizations all over the world – such as NASA, Disney, Nikon, Johnson & Johnson, Volvo, Mercedes Benz.
+My unique career today has me providing advice and guidance on the future to organizations all over the world – such as NASA, Disney, Nikon, Johnson & Johnson, Volvo, and Mercedes Benz.
 I find myself on stage in Las Vegas in front of 7,000 people, or in Dubai in front of global executives and government leaders.

 Where did it start?
 I’m not quite sure, but I can repeat verbatim the opening lines of a talk I did in about 1970: “Our challenge: involvement!
 In 1964, Kitty Genovese was brutally murdered in New York City as a crowd of bystanders stood by, watching, unwilling to do anything to save her.
 What does it say for our world when too many people are too unwilling to get involved….”